ZiwenZhuang/exptools/README.md

     pip install -e .
     ```

+- You can also install with tensorflow/tensorboard installed in your python enrironment.
+And you can utilize tensorboard feature.

+    For futher information, please see `setup.py`

 ## Expected features (and where to find it if it is implemented)

 ### Launching experiments